tcerda95/Pythia/README.md

 ### Trigger Sketch

 This sketch comes preinstalled with the LilyPad MP3 Player.
-This sketch will wait for one of the five trigger inputs to be grounded and will then play the corresponding audio file from the micro-SD card.
+It will wait for one of the five trigger inputs to be grounded and will then play the corresponding audio file from the micro-SD card.
 The audio files should be placed under the root directory and renamed so the first character of each filename is the number "1" to "5", corresponding to the trigger that you want to play that file.
 [Here](https://learn.sparkfun.com/tutorials/getting-started-with-the-lilypad-mp3-player/supported-audio-formats) are the supported audio formats.

 The Sparkfun original source code is provided under the [TriggerDebug.ino](LilyPad/TriggerDebug/TriggerDebug.ino) file and a version without the debug directives, in order to improve code readability, is provided under the [Trigger.ino](LilyPad/Trigger/Trigger.ino) file.
 While the code is reasonably easy to understand on it's own, let's go through the essential parts which conform the basics of our LilyPad sketches.
 The [Trigger.ino](LilyPad/Trigger/Trigger.ino) sketch will be analyzed.